Leveraging a Concept Vision to Inform Strategic Direction

 A Strategic Concept Vision integrates our research, design and engineering capabilities to help our clients and their customers see, evaluate and build upon a prospective future.
 Simultaneously, we’re weighing critical business and technical factors to help determine overall viability.

 The vision is born out of needs-based opportunities identified and informed by our design research or internally by our client.
 Discovery research is meant to both uncover user-driven opportunities and better understand the current or prospective context of use.
 Context of use could range from a NICU during feeding time to a microbiology lab receiving samples.
-This research will help communicate future scenarios that are both informed and relatable.
+Conducting this research will help communicate future scenarios that are both informed and relatable.

 A truly effective Strategic Concept Vision strikes a balance between realistic and abstract.
-A detailed understanding of the context will help tell a story that’s both approachable and believable, while leaving room for interpretation will encourage audience engagement and active contribution.
+A detailed understanding of the context will help tell a story that’s both approachable and believable, while leaving room for interpretation that will encourage audience engagement and active contribution.
 The fidelity of the concept vision, for this reason, is purposefully low to get to the heart of whether or not the concept is worth pursuing with more focus on the ‘what’ and ‘why’.

 If pursued, knowing the ‘how’ plays an equally important role down the road.
 Reasons to believe (i.e. existing technologies, analog devices, market dynamics, etc.) and anticipated challenges (i.e. organizational hurdles, regulatory pathways, reimbursement models, etc.) are considered with each proposed concept vision to help ensure they can be realized by our clients—either via internal development or acquisition.
 Evaluating each of these facets in parallel can help inform a roadmap, from ‘quick wins’ to longer-term investments.